ROKS Cheonan sinking: Sinking of Cheonan

 On the night of the sinking, the U.S. and South Korean navies were engaged in joint anti-submarine warfare exercises 75 miles (121 km) away.
 This was part of the annual Key Resolve/Foal Eagle war exercise, described as "one of the world's largest simulated exercises", involving many U.S. and South Korean warships.

 On Friday, 26 March 2010, an explosion was reported to have occurred near Cheonan, a Pohang-class corvette, near the stern of the ship at 9:22 pm local time (12:22 pm GMT/UTC).
 This caused the ship to break in half five minutes afterward, sinking at approximately 9:30 pm about 1 nmi off the south-west coast of Baengnyeong Island.

 Some initial reports suggested that the ship was hit by a North Korean torpedo, and that the South Korean vessel had returned fire.
 However, the South Korean Ministry of Defense stressed in the first press briefings after the sinking that there was "no indication of North Korean involvement".
 Cheonan was operating its active sonar at the time, which did not detect any nearby submarine.
 Several theories have subsequently been put forth by various agencies as to the cause of the sinking.
 Early reports also suggested that South Korean navy units had shot at an unidentified ship heading towards North Korea, but a defense official later said that this target may have been a flock of birds misidentified on radar.

-The ship had a crew of 104 men at the time of sinking, and 58 crewmembers were rescued by 11:13 pm local time.
+The ship had a crew of 104 men at the time of sinking, and 58 crewmembers, including all 7 Officers onboard were rescued by 11:13 pm local time.
 The remaining 46 crew died.

 The stern of Cheonan settled on its left side in 430 ft deep water, close to the coordinates at which the hull broke up, whereas the bow section took longer to sink, before settling, overturned, in water 66 ft deep, 6.4 km away, with a small part of the hull remaining visible.